qamarian-sds/sds/Spec.md

 ~~~~

 If a _.sds_ file does not have this data, or the value of this data is not set, or the value of this
 data is invalid, the SDS specification does not specify what should happen.
+By invalid, we mean a
+version number that does not take the following format: "x.y.z-m", where x, y, z, and m can be
+integers.

 #### The Lead Content Data